 Procrastination: A Mosaic of Self-Deception

-Is a topic that many debate its affect on the user, as the meaning of procrastination is concerned with lying to yourself to a certain degree, not necessarily in a bad way though.
+Is a topic that many debate its effect on the user, as the meaning of procrastination is concerned with lying to yourself to a certain degree, not necessarily in a bad way though.

 Although procrastination is often disliked for many reasons, it is also celebrated for many others.